BoccheseGiacomo/gol_lm/README.md

 ### Initial Setup and Configuration

-Gol-LM operates on a two-dimensional grid, with each cell representing its state within the Game of Life (GoL) cellular automaton.
+Gol-LM operates on a two-dimensional grid, with each cell representing its state within the Game of Life (GoL) cellular automaton. inputs and rewards are forced as boundary conditions on the Gol board.
 The grid is divided into specific regions:

 ![gollmpreview](https://github.com/user-attachments/assets/339917d0-55de-4d41-9a30-a993c80bbdf3)